transdigiware/ICp-banking-microservices/README.md

 ## Part 2 - Deploy the Docker image to IBM Cloud Private

-In this Code Pattern, an default automatic process (Jenkins build) has been set up for you to deploy the Docker image to ICp.
+In this Code Pattern, an automatic process (Jenkins build) has been set up for you to deploy the Docker image to ICP.

 ![alt text](images/devops.png "DevOps")

-The Jenkins build processed as follow:
+The Jenkins build processed as follows:

 1. Jenkins pulled the source code from a GitHub repository *YOUR_USERNAME/ICp-banking-microservices* like yours.
 2. Jenkins built the Docker image from the Docker file described before.
-It has been called **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices** and tagged *lastest*.
+It has been called **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices** and tagged *latest*.
-3. Jenkins connected to ICp and then deployed the Docker image to its Docker image repository.
+3. Jenkins connected to ICP and then deployed the Docker image to its Docker image repository.

-> NOTE: If you are practicing this pattern during an IBM event like SHARE or Think, you are authorized to practice this deployment.
-Otherwise, go to the next step:
+> NOTE: If you are practicing this pattern during an event like SHARE or Think, you are authorized to practice this deployment.
+Otherwise, go to Part 3 below.
 >
 > 4. Copy and Paste this URL into your browser address bar : `http://URL_CICD_SERVER/deploy/GITHUB_USERNAME`
 >
->	* Ask the URL_CICD_SERVER to the IBMer managing the lab session.
+>	* Ask the IBMer managing the lab session for the correct URL_CICD_SERVER.
 >	* Replace *GITHUB_USERNAME* with your username.
 >
 > 5. Click **Enter**.
-The deployment is processing :
+The deployment is processing:
 > 	* The process pulls your source code from your GitHub repository *YOUR_USERNAME/ICp-banking-microservices*.
 > 	* The process builds the Docker image from the Docker file described before.
-It has been called **YOUR_USERNAME-icp-banking-microservices** and tagged *lastest*.
-It will be refered as **YOUR_IMAGE_NAME**.
+It has been called **YOUR_USERNAME-icp-banking-microservices** and tagged *latest*.
+It will be referred to as **YOUR_IMAGE_NAME**.
-> 	* The process connects to ICp and then deploys the Docker image to its Docker image repository.
+> 	* The process connects to ICP and then deploys the Docker image to its Docker image repository.
 >
 > 6. Wait for the successful completion message of your build: **Deployment successful**
 > ![alt text](images/deployment_githubname.png "Banking application")

-As a result, the banking application is now ready to be instantiated from the ICp catalog.
+As a result, the banking application is now ready to be instantiated from the ICP catalog.

 ---